 - Ensure payroll runs in the event of an emergency.

-Paycards are a topic employers should be aware of and discussing with their employees if the employer is serious about running paperless payroll.
+Paycards are a topic employers should be aware of and discuss with their employees if the employer is serious about running paperless payroll.
 After all, it’s estimated that 12.2 million workers will expect their wages to be paid via paycards by 2019.
 Nearly half of all fifty states have approved paycard usage through legislation and/or regulations, so they are a viable and legitimate option for employers.
-If your organization is interested in offering paycards to your employees, be sure to be candid and transparent about the options available and above all else - do your research!
+If your organization is interested in offering paycards to your employees, be sure to be candid and transparent about the options available and above all else – do your research!